Rare Disease Day 2026

 The pace of progress is currently hampered by research barriers: the difficulty of recruiting from a small, rare patient population, the lack of a single diagnostic blood test, and the absence of 'surrogate biomarkers', reliable ways to measure if a drug is working without waiting decades for results.
 Furthermore, the disconnect between routine test results and how patients actually feel means that the true burden of symptoms like fatigue and itch is often overlooked in clinical trials.

 To mark Rare Disease Day, PSC Support sat down with Steve Rossi, Chief Scientific Officer for PSC Partners Seeking a Cure, and Claudia Filozof, Vice President of Fortrea Development Ltd for a fireside chat.
 Our conversation centred on the power of collaboration in breaking these barriers and accelerating research to develop treatments.
-The link to the podcast is coming soon.

 How does patient advocacy influence PSC research?